-The composition, duties and responsibilities of our committees are as set forth below.
+Upon completion of this offering, our Board will have an Audit Committee, a Compensation Committee and a Nominating, Corporate Governance and Compliance Committee.
+The composition, duties and responsibilities of these committees are as set forth below.
 In the future, our Board may establish other committees, as it deems appropriate, to assist it with its responsibilities.